12 Taking Action

 “True, but think like Luka,” advised Graybard.
 He looked around to confirm an idea he was formulating in his thoughts.
 The red barn provided an answer.
 “This is a farming community, is it not?”

-Gray didn’t wait for a response.
+The warrior didn’t wait for a response.
 “The harvest will be in full swing in the next five to six weeks.
 People will be busy bringing in their crops, trying to beat the rainy season.”

 Josah pushed away from the wall.
 “Luka will wait.
 When we are good and tired, he’ll attack.”

 “That’s his only play, “Graybard said.
-“Otherwise, he’ll wait until spring.
+“Otherwise, he’ll wait until Spring.
 He’ll want to avoid the winter in Midland.”

 “So, what are you saying?” asked Josah.
 “We have to get the wall and gates repaired in four weeks?
 Is that possible?”